Controlled-access highway: Environmental effects

 In Canada, the extension of Highway 401 toward Detroit, known as the Herb Gray Parkway, has been designed with numerous tunnels and underpasses that provide land for parks and recreational uses.

 Freeway opponents have found that freeway expansion is often self-defeating: expansion simply generates more traffic.
 That is, even if traffic congestion is initially shifted from local streets to a new or widened freeway, people will begin to use their cars more and commute from more remote locations.
 Over time, the freeway and its environs become congested again as both the average number and distance of trips increases.
 This phenomenon is known as induced demand.

-Urban planning experts such as Drusilla Van Hengel, Joseph DiMento and Sherry Ryan argue that although properly designed and maintained freeways may be convenient and safe, at least in comparison to uncontrolled roads, they may not expand recreation, employment and education opportunities equally for different ethnic groups, or for people located in certain neighborhoods of any given city.
+Urban planning experts such as Drusilla Van Hengel, Joseph DiMento and Sherry Ryan argue that although properly designed and maintained freeways may be convenient and safe, at least in comparison to uncontrolled roads, they may not expand recreation, employment and education opportunities equally for different ethnic groups, or for people located in certain neighbourhoods of any given city.
 Still, they may open new markets to some small businesses.

 Construction of urban freeways for the US Interstate Highway System, which began in the late 1950s, led to the demolition of thousands of city blocks and the dislocation of many more thousands of people.
 The citizens of many inner city areas responded with the freeway and expressway revolts.
 Through the study of Washington's response, it can be shown that the most effective changes came not from executive or legislative action, but instead from policy implementation.
 One of the foremost rationales for the creation of the United States Department of Transportation (USDOT) was that an agency was needed to mediate between the conflicting interests of interstates and cities.
 Initially, these policies came as regulation of the state highway departments.
 Over time, USDOT officials re-focused highway building from a national level to the local scale.
 With this shift of perspective came an encouragement for alternative transportation, and locally based planning agencies.

 At present, freeway expansion has largely stalled in the United States, due to a multitude of factors that converged in the 1970s: higher due process requirements prior to taking of private property, increasing land values, increasing costs for construction materials, local opposition to new freeways in urban cores, the passage of the National Environmental Policy Act (which imposed the requirement that each new federally funded project must have an environmental impact statement or report) and falling gas tax revenues as a result of the nature of the flat-cent tax (it is not automatically adjusted for inflation), the tax revolt movement, and growing popular support for high-speed mass transit in lieu of new freeways.